ysuzuki19/obstractor/README.md

-# TypeScript library for validate and transform object
+# validate and transform library for Object

 ## Basic Usage